 We can now compare the three values for $\chi^{(3)}$: $\chi^{(3)}_\text{fit}=(22\pm2)10^{-16}\text{m}^{2}/\text{V}^2$, $\chi^{(3)}_\text{phase shift}=(1.9\pm0.9)10^{-16}\text{m}^{2}/\text{V}^2$, and $\chi^{(3)}_\text{time shift}=(2\pm1)10^{-16}\text{m}^{2}/\text{V}^2$.

 We observe that different measurement and analysis methods lead to slightly different results.
-However, while the largest uncertainty is surely the value of the electric field, we also note that $\chi^{(3)}_\text{phase shift}$ was calculated at a single center frequency, hence excluding dispersion effects.
+A visualization of the impact of the different results for $\chi^{(3)}$ can be found in Fig.~S4.
+While the largest uncertainty is surely the value of the electric field, we also note that $\chi^{(3)}_\text{phase shift}$ was calculated at a single center frequency, hence excluding dispersion effects.
+Additionally, the discrepancy could partially arise from the before mentioned effects in the STE wafer itself due to the presence of the THz pump acting as a bias field.
+Even though the main observed second-order nonlinear effect was clearly localized in the ZnTe crystal, the interaction in the STE wafer could still lead to some kind of smaller effect which could contribute to the discrepancy between the measurements.
 We also only used two values from the pump-probe experiment (the probe field without the pump field present, and the probe field during overlap with the pump field).
 In this regard, we expect $\chi^{(3)}_\text{fit}$ to be a more accurate estimate: it includes dispersion effects and covers the entire pump-probe delay range. $\chi^{(3)}_\text{time shift}$ was calculated from a different data set and it also includes dispersion effects, but it depends strongly on the strength of the pump pulse.

 We conclude that $\chi^{(3)}$ of ZnTe in the terahertz range is on the order of $10^{-16}-10^{-15}\text{m}^{2}/\text{V}^2$.
-This result is of the same order of magnitude as predicted for other crystals such as crystalline quartz \cite{Kerr_THz} and several orders of magnitude higher than the corresponding values for such materials at optical frequencies \cite{caumes_kerr-like_2002, tian_quantitative_2008}.
+This result is of the same order of magnitude as predicted for other crystals such as crystalline quartz~\cite{Kerr_THz} and several orders of magnitude higher than the corresponding values for such materials at optical frequencies~\cite{caumes_kerr-like_2002, tian_quantitative_2008}.